The-Taimaka-Project/health-predictions/README.md

-# ETL Code for Predictive Models of Health Outcomes
+# ETL and Inference Code for Predictive Models of Health Outcomes

 Authors:
 - Brianna Eales